Windows113/Form-Executor/README.md

 2) Extract the .zip
 3) Launch Windows Form Executor.exe
 4) Enjoy
-5) Dont EVER Complain theres bugs.
+5) # Dont EVER Complain about the DAMN bugs.
 IS 0.5.1.
-SO DEAL WITH IT!
+AND ITS FULL BETA SO DEAL WITH IT!